friedrith/react-composition/README.md

     React Composition
   </h1>
 </div>

-This repo is an example of how to use composition in React.
+This repo is an example of how to use **Composition Pattern in React**.

 ## Getting started